pramodsreek/stay-at-home-network/README.md

-The appplication developed is a simple social website to connect to people in the neighbourhood and share the local information while most people are staying at home during COVID-19 pandemic.
+The appplication developed is a simple social website to connect with people in the neighbourhood and share the local information while most people are staying at home during COVID-19 pandemic.
 There are lot of react sub frameworks used, which was a learning experience.